-On average fuel costs were \$1.09 per litre in 2012-2013, remaining flat with the average cost of fuel per litre in 2011/2012.
-As fuel accounts for 19% of STEO's budget, it is a significant factor when reviewing operations and isolation of uncontrollable costs.
+On average fuel costs were \$1.17 per litre in 2013-2014, an increase of \$0.08 per litre over the average cost of fuel in 2012-2013.
+As fuel accounts for greater than 18% of STEO's budget, it is a significant factor when reviewing operations and isolation of uncontrollable costs.

 STEO continues to strengthen working relationships with member school boards to ensure transparency, open communications and that transportation issues are resolved while focusing on cost efficiency.
-The cost reduction focus for 2013-2014 will be on routing efficiencies as we continue to consolidate many existing routes.
+The cost reduction focus for 2014-2015 will be on routing efficiencies as we continue to consolidate existing routes.
 Changes in bell time are a key factor in the ability to reduce the number of vehicles and manage costs.
-Staff must balance cost implications against high quality customer service without losing focus on the organization's financial position.
+Staff must balance cost implications against improved service levels without losing focus on the organization's financial position.